forgotten-boi/DiamondKataND/README.md

 # Diamond Kata Project
 A solution for Diamond kata project where given a character from the alphabet, it prints a diamond of its output with that character being the midpoint of the diamond.
-This project has followed Test driven Development
+This project has followed Test driven Development.

 ## Project Structure
 ### DiamondPrinter.Test